 5. Find a Principal Broker to Hire You

-Cost: No cost
+- Cost: No cost

-Time Commitment: 1-3 months
+- Time commitment: 1-3 months

 Congratulations!
 If you’ve made it this far, then you’ve completed all the steps to get your real estate license in Florida.
 The only thing you need to do now is to get hired by a Florida real estate brokerage.

 As a real estate agent in Florida, you’ll be required to work under a broker to assist clients in buying or selling real estate.
 You may need to knock on doors and introduce yourself to find a brokerage to oversee your work.
-Here is our assessment of the best real estate companies to work for to help you in your search.

 How Much Does It Cost to Get a Real Estate License in Florida?